 The Deliverable is written as a consistent document covering the main aspects addressed in CORI.
 However, the sub-chapters were also prepared in a way so that they can be read as stand-alone documents on the respective sub-topics.
-This provides more flexibility in terms of integration into KM activities or Training Events in EURAD.
 Each section features an extended list of further literature.